Table of contents

 - How can I find user-generated content?

 Ready?
-Let’s start with what is user-generated content, and then I’ll tell you how you can make money from it.
+Let’s start with what is user-generated content, and then I’ll tell you how you can engage customers and make money from it.

 They are talking about your company!
 Find user-generated content with social listening.